-Different advertising media have unique characteristics that need to be respected to maximize performance.
-Google Ad Grants (part of digital advertising ) is different from traditional media and if your way of thinking does not embrace how it may be best utilized, your nonprofit is missing out on getting your message out to the world more effectively.
+Different types of advertising media have unique characteristics that need to be respected to maximize performance.
+Google Ad Grants (part of digital advertising) is different from traditional media and if your way of thinking does not embrace how it may be best utilized, your nonprofit isn’t getting its message out to the world as effectively as it could.

 These past 2 years, and especially here in 2018, have seen the most significant changes that Google has implemented for their Ad Grants program since it was established in 2003.
 Not all are happy with the changes.
 In fact, many have lost their Google Ad Grants.